The Joy of Juicing – Fruits, Veggies, and Herbs to Detox and RevitalizePat Crocker April 8, 2022

 Fasting is always approached with a cleansing diet for a minimum of two days preceding and following the actual fasting period.
 Vegetable soups, raw fresh salads, whole grains and other high fibre foods such as legumes and pulses, limited fruit juices, water, vegetable and herb juices, blended drinks (made from fresh juice and fruits or vegetables with fibre and pulp intact), and herbal teas form the basis of a cleansing diet.
 Fats, condiments, fried foods, red meats, and milk products, alcohol, soft drinks, caffeine, refined foods, white flour products and sugar are to be strictly eliminated during the pre- and post-fast period.

 During the day(s) of actual fasting, be sure to consume a minimum of 2 litres of pure water.
 Plan to include at least one fresh cleansing herb from the list that follows.
-Use a 4” to 6” fresh root or 2 to 3 fresh leaves, but if only dried herbs are available, whisk one teaspoon dried powdered herb into every 6 to 8 ounce glass of fresh juice.
-Begin the day with either of the fruit juices below (or use your own favourite combinations) then switch to vegetable juices from mid-day onward.
+Use a 4” to 6” fresh root or 2 to 3 fresh leaves.
+But if only dried herbs are available, whisk one teaspoon dried powdered herb into every 6 to 8 ounce glass of fresh juice.
+Begin the day with either of the fruit juices below (or use your own favorite combinations) then switch to vegetable juices from mid-day onward.

 Drink as many juices with the detoxifying herbs as you wish during the fast period.
 Do not engage in strenuous exercise and allow plenty of time for quiet, contemplative activities.
 Enjoy a long, warm bath with 2 cups baking soda and one cup freshly squeezed lemon juice stirred into the water.
 This will facilitate toxin elimination.